AiJared/DSA_in_python/README.md

 The <b>Time Complexity</b> in our implementation is <b>O(N)</b> where N is the number of nodes in the list.

 The <b>Auxiliary Space</b> is <b>O(1)</b>.

+#### Insertion in a Circular Linked List

+Nodes can be inserted in a circular list just as they can be inserted in a standard linked list and a doubly linked list as shown above.
+Just like in the doubly linked list, nodes can be inserted at different positions in the list. let's take a look at how nodes can be inserted at different positions in a circular list starting with at the head.

+<b>1.
+Inserting a Node at the Beginning</b>

 ## Merge Sort Algorithm
 Let's take a look at how merge sort works conceptually by using arrays.